bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/form-input.md

 ## `v-model` modifiers

 We support the native modifiers [`trim`, `lazy`, and `number`](https://vuejs.org/guide/essentials/forms.html#modifiers).
-They workas documented in vue.js, so there is no longer a need for `trim`, `lazy`, or `number` properties as in BSV.
+They work as documented in vue.js, so there is no longer a need for `trim`, `lazy`, or `number` properties as in BSV.

 ## Debounce support